davidrayoussef/funcifyr/README.md

 F.flattify() // flattens multidimensional arrays
 F.fluentify() // used for method chaining
-F.funcify() // turns a method into a function
-F.get() // plucks props from objects in array F.isify() // creates a type checker
+F.funcify() // turns a method into a function F.isify() // creates a type checker
 F.lessthanify() // tests for values less than x F.map() // runs a callback on an unmappable collection